Future of Aalto ARTS

 Two people wearing jean jackets

 Great universities have great cultures, and student, faculty and staff wellbeing is a fundamental contributor to getting there.
 A culture of wellbeing can’t simply be tagged on an organisation as an afterthought.
 It’s far too important to our success.
-Instead, student, faculty and staff wellbeing must remain at the top of the agenda for School leadership.
-This is true for any organisation aspiring to be great.

 collection of Aalto people